gkresic/gkresic.github.io/_posts/2022-10-16-simple-technologies-dont-scale.md

 * PHP was born around the same time as Java and back then it didn't have even basic constructs as an `if` statement.
   Today, PHP has advanced concepts like class inheritance and no less than 8,745 built-in functions.

 * JavaScript was born at that time, too.
-I can't find exact size of standard library it had in version 1.0, but I do remember that I went through everything there was to read about it in a **single weekend**.
+I can't find the exact size of the standard library it had in version 1.0, but I do remember that I went through everything there was to read about it in a **single weekend**.
   Today's JavaScript is mastery of asynchronous programming, has class inheritance and an unimaginably huge ecosystem.